Dreamscaperers: Plot

-While discussing the past transgressions of Grunkle Stan's business rival Gideon Gleeful, the twins hear someone breaking into the Mystery Shack.
-They find Gideon in the next room trying to figure out the combination to Stan's safe with the intention to steal the deed inside it.
-They confront Gideon, who initially does not take Stan seriously, but ultimately flees when Stan hits him with a broom.
-After Gideon leaves, the Pines with Wendy and Soos, who are employees at the Mystery Shack, sit down to watch television.
-After Soos finds that there is a bat flying in the kitchen, Stan sends his nephew Dipper to take care of the issue, making Dipper think that his uncle dislikes him by forcing him to do the hardest chores.
+While discussing the past transgressions of Grunkle Stan's business rival, Gideon Gleeful, the Pines Family, with Wendy and Soos, hear someone breaking into the Mystery Shack, and they find Gideon in the next room trying to figure out the combination to Stan's safe with the intention to steal the deed inside it.
+They confront Gideon, who initially does not take Stan seriously, but he ultimately flees when Stan chases him with a broom.
+After Gideon leaves, the team sits down to watch television.
+After Soos finds a bat flying in the kitchen, Stan sends Dipper to take care of the issue, but it ends with the bat mauling Dipper (after getting poor advice from Mabel), making him think that his uncle dislikes him by forcing him to do the hardest chores.

 Meanwhile, Gideon performs a ritual in the Gravity Falls woods to summon the evil powerful being, Bill Cipher.
 Bill agrees to invade Stan's mindscape for Gideon, after making sure that he also will help him on another unspecified project of his own.
 However, their plans are overheard by Mabel and Soos and they report the situation to Dipper.
-Dipper consults his cryptic Journal "3", one of three books found in Gravity Falls that hold the supernatural secrets of the region, and finds out the dangers and abilities of Bill.
-After catching Bill invading Stan's mind, Dipper, Mabel and Soos, through a ritual explained in the cryptic journal, follow Bill into Stan's mindscape.
+Dipper consults Journal 3 and finds out the dangers and abilities of Bill.
+After catching Bill invading Stan's mind, Dipper, Mabel, and Soos, through a ritual explained in the cryptic journal, follow Bill into Stan's mindscape.

-They find Bill, who was apparently expecting them and says that they shouldn't enter Stan's memories with him.
-He also engages in various antics in which he pulls out of Mabel's mind the movie characters that she was thinking about (Xyler and Craz) that follow them until the end of the episode.
-The gang enters into a psychological version of the Mystery Shack in Stan's mind where all of his memories are kept.
-While they are searching to find the safe combination before Bill does, the dream demon manages to disguise himself as Soos and follow them.
+They find Bill, who was apparently expecting them, and he says that they shouldn't enter Stan's memories with him.
+He also engages in various antics in which he pulls out of Mabel's mind the movie characters that she was thinking about (Xyler and Craz) that follow them until the end of the episode; he also blasts a (non-fatal) hole in Dipper's torso.
+The gang enters into a psychological version of the Mystery Shack in Stan's mind, where all of his memories are kept; amongst those memories is the combination of the safe, which Bill and Gideon must obtain.
+While the team is searching to find the safe combination before Bill does, the dream demon manages to disguise himself as Soos and follow them.
 Dipper goes into the memories of Stan and finds out a memory of him talking to Soos about his own life as a weak child, thinking that he was actually talking about him.
-Dipper, angry at his uncle, is unwilling to assist the gang in saving him and leaves.
+Dipper, angry at his uncle out of resentment, is unwilling to assist the gang in saving him and leaves.